MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

                     <div class="cardText">
                         <h3>ServiceNow</h3>
                         <p>by <a href="https://www.microsoft.com">Microsoft</a></p>
-                        <p>The ServiceNow connector for Microsoft Search will allow your organization to search for knowledge-based articles from your application.<br></br></p>
+                        <p>The ServiceNow connector for Microsoft Search will allow your organization to index Knowledge base articles that are visible to all users within your tenant.
+Once you have configured the connector and synced content from ServiceNow, the end user will then be able to search for those articles from any Microsoft Search client.</p>
                         <p><a href=servicenow-connector.md>More details</a> <img src="ServiceNow_Small.png" alt="Enterprise Website" width="35" height="35" align="right"></p>
                     </div>
                 </div>